How to Identify and Treat a Dental Abscess or Tooth Infection

 - Complications from dental surgery such as implants, root canal treatment and extractions

-- Rough tooth brushing
+- Rough tooth brushing or flossing

 - Food stuck between teeth and gums